Multiple Tooth Extraction

 During and After the Procedure

 To make the procedure as smooth as possible, we will be offering our patients some safe sedatives during the process to numb the area to limit any pain or discomfort that may be experienced.
-Normally, the numb agents take effect in about ten to fifteen minutes, and the extraction itself can be completed in as fast as five minutes, for a single tooth via a simple extraction.
+Normally, the numbing agents take effect in about ten to fifteen minutes, and the extraction itself can be completed in as fast as five minutes, for a single tooth via a simple extraction.
 For multiple tooth extractions, the length of time increases and is further increased if it is a surgical extraction.
 During the procedure, you will be monitored by members of our staff, while we perform the extraction.
 Throughout the process, we will irrigate your mouth and drain the solution to prevent infections from forming.
 After the procedure, you may be prescribed antibiotics to further prevent the risk of infection.
 You may also be given something to help manage pain.

 It is extremely important that you follow the aftercare instructions we provide you with.
 These instructions will help maximize your healing and prevent the blood clot from becoming dislodged.